 Jon’s shore-based team recognise the opportunity to further raise awareness about the level of microplastics in our oceans to which end they have begun a campaign: No Plastic Oceans.
 This initiative is being led by Dr. Stephen Davis and Morgan Flower who have been working tirelessly – securing support from Curtin University, and third party organisations …Fremantle Sailing Club; Royal Perth Yacht Club; Nebo, B&G (Navico) & ClientSAT and a growing number of other sponsors.

 Jon plans to stop at 11 ports throughout his voyage.
-Details of his route – which is expected to take between 9 and 12 months – can be found here.
 A detailed report of Curtin University’s findings will be made publicly available after the voyage.